aurora-opensource/au/docs/discussion/concepts/dimensionless.md

 boundaries in just the same way as for other units: `q = unos(x)` turns a numeric value `x` into a Quantity `q`, and `q.in(unos)` retrieves the raw number.

-Why would you _want_ to do this?
-Mainly, because it makes it easier to work with _non-`unos`_ dimensionless units.
+This is particularly useful when working with _non-`unos`_ dimensionless units.
 For example: say we wanted to "express `0.75` as a quantity of `percent`".
 Instead of trying to remember whether to multiply or divide by 100, we can simply write `x = unos(0.75).as(percent)`.
 And if we have something that's already a `percent`, but we want its "true" value, we can simply write `x.in(unos)`.

 ## Exact cancellation and types {#exact-cancellation}